Varthamanam: Production

 After directing Sakhavu (2017), Sidhartha Siva announced Varthamanam with Parvathy Thiruvothu and Roshan Mathew in leading roles.
 Rafeeq Ahmed and Vishal Johnson wrote the lyrics while Ramesh Narayan and Hesham Abdul Wahab signed to compose the music.
 Cinematography was handled by Alagappan and editing was done by Shameer Muhammed.
-The story and screenplay is written by Aryadan Shoukath while background scores are done by Bijibal.
+Anusha Appukuttan Assistant Director, The story and screenplay is written by Aryadan Shoukath while background scores are done by Bijibal.

 The filming of Varthamanam started in March 2020 and the major portions of the film were shot in North India and regions of Mussoorie.

-Release and Controversy
+Release and controversy

 The regional body of Central Board of Film Certification (CBFC) in Kerala has denied the permission of screening to the film without citing for any reason for rejection.
 Later V. Sandeep Kumar, an official of the CBFC who is also a BJP leader said that "he denied clearance for the movie as the movie's screenwriter and producer is Aryadan Shoukath" - who is a Muslim - and he found the theme of the film was "anti-national".
 Kerala state film academy chairman and director Kamal demanded the removal of Sandeep Kumar for his controversial remarks.

 The film received clearance after the revising committee approval.
 The film had theatrical release on 12 March 2021.